pytchlang/pytch-tutorials/shoot-the-fruit/tutorial.md

 ## Challenges

-Can you:
+Can you change your program to solve these challenges?

-* Give the player 10 points for every fruit they hit instead of 1?
+* Give the player 10 points for every fruit they hit instead of 1.

-* Make the fruit smaller, so it's harder to hit?  (*Hint:* You can use `self.set_size(0.5)` to shrink a Sprite to half its normal size.)
+* Make the fruit smaller, so it's harder to hit.  (*Hint:* You can use the code `self.set_size(0.5)` to shrink a Sprite to half its normal size.)

-* Harder challenge: Make the fruit smaller if the player has more points?
+* Harder challenge: Make the fruit smaller if the player has more points.
 This makes the game get more difficult as the player gets better at it.